Flop3r/Flop3r/README.md

 <div align="center">
   <p>
-    I'm a second-year IT student at the University of Wrocław in Poland.
+    I'm a third-year IT student at the University of Wrocław in Poland.
 My journey in the world of IT began when I was in middle school, and I aspired to create my first game.
 Currently, I'm focusing on software development, game development, and expanding my knowledge in the direction of machine learning.
 Beyond that, I spend my free time creating music and enjoy cooking.
   </p>
   <br>
   <br>

+  🔭 I’m currently working on:
+**Alzhaimer's disease prediction model**

   👨🏽‍💻 I’m currently learning: **Machine learning, Databases, API development**